-To repeat the entire track:
+To repeat playing back the entire track:

-- 1. Press the TRACK SELECTOR switch for the track you wish to repeat.
-The LED indicator above the TRACK SELECTOR switch turns green to indicate that the track is ready to play back. - 2.
-Make sure the recorder is currently stopped and the recorder is at the beginning of the track (press the RESET switch).
+- Press the TRACK SELECTOR switch for the track you wish to repeat.
+The LED indicator above the TRACK SELECTOR switch turns green to indicate that the track is ready to play back. - Make sure the recorder is currently stopped and the LED indicator inside the RESET switch is not lit.
 Hold down the MIDI/TRANSPOSE switch and press the REPEAT switch.
-The LED indicator inside the REPEAT switch lights to indicate that the starting measure has been selected. - 3.
-If you do not select an ending measure, the recorder will automatically select the last recorded measure as the end of the repeated section.
+The LED indicator inside the REPEAT switch lights to indicate that the starting measure has been selected. - If you do not select an ending measure, the recorder will automatically select the last recorded measure as the end of the repeated section.

-To repeat a part of the track:
+To repeat playing back a part of the track: